nice-digital/global-nav/README.md

 - Type: `Boolean | Object`
 - Default: `{}`

-Authentication is enabled by default to disable set `header.auth` to `false`:
+Authentication is enabled by default to disable it set `header.auth` to `false`:

 `auth: false`